rotki/rotki/docs/api.rst

    .. note::
       This endpoint is only available for premium users

-   Doing a DELETE on the the watchers endpoint with a list of identifiers will delete either all or none of them.
+   Doing a DELETE on the watchers endpoint with a list of identifiers will delete either all or none of them.

    **Example Request**: